AI Workflows

 • Paused - Temporarily disabled (scheduled jobs won't run)

-• Select from predefined templates
+• Select from predefined templates or create custom templates

 • AI Model - Choose the language model that will process all steps: